zylon-ai/private-gpt/README.md

 ```

 Note: because of the way `langchain` loads the `LLAMMA` embeddings, you need to specify the absolute path of your embeddings model binary.
 This means it will not work if you use a home directory shortcut (eg. `~/` or `$HOME/`).

+## Setup C++ Compiler
+If you encountered an error with `pip install`, you might need to install a C++ compiler on your computer.

+### For Windows 10/11
+Install Visual Studio 2022 along with nessesary components: Universal Windows Platform development, C++ CMake tools for Windows
+Download the MinGW installer from the [MinGW website](https://sourceforge.net/projects/mingw/)
+Run the installer and select the "gcc" component

 ## Test dataset
 This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.